adriatic/tandem/docs/01-how-to/2-debugging/chrome/02-chrome.md

 ---
 sidebar-position: 2
+title: example 1
 ---

 ## Example 1 - tracing the authentication code

 ### The workflow

-Follow the instructions in the [example-1](https://rw-community.org/how-to/debugging/chrome/example-1).
+Follow the instructions in the [example-1](https://rw-community.org/how-to/debugging/chrome/chrome).
 Also have the [authentication](https://redwoodjs.com/docs/tutorial/chapter4/authentication) chapter in the [Redwood Tutorial](https://redwoodjs.com/docs/tutorial/foreword) ready, so you can trace through the code, using the explanations from both tandem and Redwood tutorials.

 ---